freshefisch/photography-website/README.md

-## This is a website builder that builds you a photo portfolio based on your photos
+# This is a website builder that builds you a photo portfolio based on your photos

-### How to use:
+## How to use

-1. Install modules
+### 1. Install modules

    `npm install`

+### 2. Build and run javascript to create folder structure

+   Windows: `npm run start`

+   Other: `tsc`, `node .`

-2. Add your images in the `data/` folder.
-Create a folder for each category/collection.
-Each folder will get it's own page.
+### 3. Add your images
+Create a folder for each category/collection in the `data/Categories/` folder.
+Each folder will get it's own page, showing all images inside the folder.
    ```
    data/
+     Categories/
-   - Japan/
+       Japan/
+         img1.jpg
+         img2.jpg
+       Macro/
-   - - img1.jpg
+         img1.jpg
-   - - img2.jpg
+         img2.jpg
+         img3.jpg
-   ... etc
+   ...
    ```

-4. Build and run javascript:
+### 4. Build website again

-   `npm run start`
+   `node .`

-5. Check out the built page
+### 5. Check out the built website

    Open the generated website in `website_build/`

-6. Adjust the website content
+### 6. Adjust the website content

    Go into `data/` and adjust the content of the `data.json` files both in the root and in every category/collection folder that you created.

-7. Build website again
+### 7. Build website again

    `node .`

-Repeat step 6. and 7. to adjust your website!
+### Repeat step 6. and 7. to adjust your website!